ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    If included, the query parameter 'cursor' specifies an unsigned integer value that was provided by the Authorization Server in a previous response from the TRL endpoint (see {{sec-using-cursor-full-query-response}}, {{sec-using-cursor-diff-query-response-no-cursor}} and {{sec-using-cursor-diff-query-response-cursor}}).

    If the Authorization Server does not support the "Cursor" extension, it ignores the query parameter 'cursor' when present in the GET request.
-In such a case, the Authorization Server proceeds: i) like when processing a diff query of the TRL (see {{ssec-trl-diff-query}}), if it supports diff queries and the query parameter 'diff' is present in the GET request, or ii) like when processing a full query of the TRL (see {{ssec-trl-full-query}}) otherwise.
+In such a case, the Authorization Server proceeds: i) like when processing a diff query of the TRL (see {{ssec-trl-diff-query}}), if it supports diff queries and the query parameter 'diff' is present in the GET request; or ii) like when processing a full query of the TRL (see {{ssec-trl-full-query}}) otherwise.

    If the Authorization Server supports both diff queries and the "Cursor" extension, and the GET request specifies the query parameter 'cursor', then the Authorization Server MUST return a 4.00 (Bad Request) response in case any of the following conditions holds.